By Lauren Tjaden

 Unleash the joy in your best friend at Pine Tree Park or Flamingo Bark Park, the largest two of six “bark parks” (dog parks) designated by the city.
 Flamingo Bark Park offers agility equipment, drinking fountains, lights, grass, and benches; Pine Tree Park offers drinking fountains and both grassy and mulched areas.

 Breathe deep among the blooming exotic trees and Japanese-style landscaping, complete with a striking red bridge and stone lanterns, at the Miami Beach Botanical Garden.
 You can participate in a yoga session or meditate in these gardens, a respite meant to encourage an appreciation of both nature and culture.

-Stop by the quirky gift shop (think finger puppets of world leaders and First Lady paper dolls) at The Wolfsonian, a seven-story museum that focuses on the power of design in the persuasiveness of art.
+Stop by the quirky gift shop (think finger puppets of world leaders and First Lady paper dolls) at The Wolfsonian-FIU, a seven-story museum that focuses on the power of design in the persuasiveness of art.
 For an in-depth experience, take one of their free guided tours to explore the intriguing permanent and temporary exhibits.

 Browse through one-of-a-kind antique Miami memorabilia, including vintage clothes, designer furniture and must-have jewelry at the Lincoln Road Antique and Collectible Market, billed as ‘the largest Sunday social event in South Florida.’
 The ongoing events lure enormous, eclectic crowds of Treasure Hunters from all over the world, making the crowd as fascinating as the merchandise.